attilammagyar/js80p/README.md

 need to adjust the settings; it is recommended to start with the [Vol 1](#usage-effects-volume) knob.
 (The preset has been developed with mixes that have around 3-6 dB headroom.)

+<a id="preset-creepy-wind"></a>

+### Creepy Wind

+A non-musical Foley effect which uses noise and filter resonance to create eerie wind sounds.
+The keyboard and the pitch wheel control the pitch, the modulation wheel increases the variation of the sound, and aftertouch makes the wind angrier and scarier.

 <a href="#toc">Table of Contents</a>